lleger/elixir-school/lessons/advanced/error-handling.md

 lang: en
 ---

-Although more common to return the `{:error, reason}` tuple, Elixir supports exceptions and in this lesson we'll look at how to handle errors and the different mechanisms available to us.
+Although more common to return the `{:error, reason}` tuple, Elixir also supports exceptions.
+In this lesson, we'll look at how to handle errors and the different mechanisms available to us.

 In general the convention in Elixir is to create a function (`example/1`) which returns `{:ok, result}` and `{:error, reason}` and a separate function (`example!/1`) that returns the unwrapped `result` or raises an error.